-The table below describes a network example for VLAN aggregation.
-In this example, intercommunication among three domains is achieved with sufficient use of IP address.
+The table below describes a VLAN aggregation network example.
+In this example, intercommunication among three domains is achieved with sufficient use of IP addresses.

 Sub VLAN Super VLAN Gateway Mask Number of Available Addresses Available IP Address

-100 10 IP addresses 1 to 10
+100 10 1.1.1.1/24 10 IP addresses 1 to 10

-200 10 1.1.1/24 5 IP addresses 11 to 15
+200 5 IP addresses 11 to 15

 300 5 IP addresses 16 to 20

-The table below describes a network example for QinQ VLAN.
+The table below describes a QinQ VLAN network example.
 In this example, LAN1 and LAN2 are in different locations but can communicate with each other.
-LAN3 cannot communicate with LAN1 and LAN2.
+LAN3 cannot communicate with LAN1 or LAN2.

 User Inner VLAN Outer VLAN

-LAN 1 20
+20

-30 10
+LAN 1 30 10

 40 10

 LAN 2 50

-30 20
+LAN 3 30 20

-LAN 3 40 20
+40 20

-The table below describes a network example for Stacking VLAN, where inner VLANs are used to identify users, and outer VLANs are used to identify services.
+The table below describes a Stacking VLAN network example, where inner VLANs are used to identify users, and outer VLANs identify services.
 In this way, services of different types can be delivered to users correctly and quickly.